lima-vm/lima/examples/README.md

 - "Tier 1" (marked with ⭐): Good stability.
 Regularly tested on the CI.
 - "Tier 2" (marked with ☆): Moderate stability.
 Regularly tested on the CI.

-Other yamls are tested only occasionally and manually.
+Other templates are tested only occasionally and manually.